Complete Guide to Salary Sacrifice for Cars

 Car salary sacrifice is an employee benefits scheme that allows employees to lease a car using their pre-tax income.
 In this scheme, the employer leases the car on behalf of the employee, and the employee repays the lease payments from their pre-tax salary.
-The method provides a tax-efficient way of leasing a car, and the employer and employee can benefit from the arrangement.
+The method offers a tax-efficient way to lease a car, allowing both the employer and employee to benefit from the arrangement.

 In a car salary sacrifice scheme, the employer leases a car on behalf of the employee.
 The employee then agrees to repay the lease payments from their pre-tax salary over a while, usually 2-4 years.
 The costs are made through a salary sacrifice arrangement, which means that the amount of the lease payments reduce the employee's salary before tax is calculated.